 It’s interesting to see that child-free living is on the rise.
 Nevertheless, by no means do I intend to judge others for their choice to have kids.

 This is just my opinion which I felt compelled to share.
-I’m sure many of you have similar thoughts to us about not having kids and are looking for someone that shares your thoughts.
+I’m sure many of you have similar thoughts to us about not having kids.
+And perhaps, you’re looking for someone that shares your thoughts?

 Michael and I have been together for over ten years, and of course, having kids has come up in conversation numerous times.
 I come from a family of six and Michael from a family of five.

 We are incredibly grateful for the gift of each breath, and we don’t take being alive and healthy for granted.

 With our conventional upbringings, we thought we would continue the tradition and give birth to children of our own.